SMS Seydlitz: Bombardment of Yarmouth

 On 2 November 1914, Seydlitz, followed by Moltke, Von der Tann, and the armored cruiser Blücher, along with four light cruisers, left the Jade Estuary and steamed towards the English coast.
 The flotilla arrived off Great Yarmouth at daybreak the following morning and bombarded the port, while the light cruiser Stralsund laid a minefield.
 The British submarine D5 responded to the bombardment, but struck one of the mines laid by Stralsund and sank.
 Shortly thereafter, Hipper ordered his ships to turn back to German waters.
 While Hipper's ships were returning to German waters, a heavy fog covered the Heligoland Bight, so the ships were ordered to halt until visibility improved so they could safely navigate the defensive minefields.
 The armored cruiser Yorck made a navigational error that led the ship into one of the German minefields.
 Yorck struck two mines and quickly sank; the coastal defense ship Hagen was able to save 127 men of the crew.

+I Scouting Group next went to sea on 20 November to cover the transfer of the brand-new battlecruiser Derfflinger to Wilhelmshaven.
+Seydlitz and the rest of the unit, accompanied by Strassburg, Stralsund, and V Torpedo-boat Flotilla, sailed about 80 nmi to the north of Helgoland before turning back for port.
+They encountered no British forces during the sortie.
+Derfflinger thereafter joined I Scouting Group.
+Seydlitz and the rest of the group sailed again on 9 December in a short sweep into the German Bight, which ended without result.